Latinne

 The area has been settled since at least Neolithic time.
 During the Middle Ages, the village of Latinne was subservient to the Prince-Bishopric of Liège while Hosdent belonged to the County of Namur.
-Hosdent contains several historical building, including a courthouse built in 1685, a mill, the oldest parts of which are from the 17th century but which was already mentioned in the 15th century, and the village church.
-The current church dates largely from the 16th century, when it was rebuilt after having been destroyed during the religious wars of the period.
+Hosdent contains several historical buildings, including a courthouse built in 1685, a mill, the oldest parts of which are from the 17th century but which was already mentioned in the 15th century, and the village church.
+The current church, dates largely from the 16th century, when it was rebuilt after having been destroyed during the religious wars of the period.
 Its facade dates from a renovation done in 1992.